-There is an inspiring analogy with microtubules, which are highly dynamical and carry a longitudinal electric field, whose strength correlates with the microtubule length [Trkal, Pkorny and Jelinek 1998, Trkal et al 1997].
-Could sticky ends generate a longitudinal field along DNA double strand with strength determined by the lengths of the sticky ends?
+There is an analogy with microtubules, which are highly dynamical and carry a longitudinal electric field, whose strength correlates with the microtubule length.
+Could the sticky ends generate a longitudinal field along DNA double strand with strength determined by the lengths of the sticky ends?
 In the standard picture the flux of the longitudinal electric field would be proportional to the difference of the negative charges associated with the sticky ends.
-In TGD framework DNA strands are accompanied by the dark analog of DNA with codons realized as 3-proton units neutralizing the negative charge of the ordinary DNA except at sticky ends.
+In a conceptual framework based on Topological Geometrodynamics (TGD) [Pitkänen 2014, Pitkänen 2016], which is a proposal for a unification of fundamental interactions inspiring a vision about consciousness and quantum biology, DNA strands are accompanied by the dark analog of DNA with codons realized as 3-proton units neutralizing the negative charge of ordinary DNA except at sticky ends.